Bipradeepb/Major-Project/Readme.md

 1. Support for only single client [multiple client undefined behaviour]
 2. Single point of failure (Switch emulator)
-3. Server and Switch has to be on same machine [as uses shared memory and semaphore]
+3. Active and Backup Server has to be on same machine [as uses shared memory] -using NFS and DSM(TreadMarks/Munin)

 ## How to BUILD CLI for all modules(Switch Server Client) :-